feophan/tenguesta_ngoldorinwa/docs/morph/vfp.md

 ### Ablaut in Perfect Stems

-Perfect stem is formed from a verb stem with either a short- or lengthened-grade ablaut:
+Perfect stem is formed from a verb stem with either a zero- or lengthened-grade ablaut:

 + **zero-grade**: causative and derivative verbs;
 + **lengthened-grade**: basic verbs, a-verbs, u-verbs, and formative verbs.